cobject/myreads/README.md

 2. Persist data in the application
 3. Routing application

+# Installation

+1. install package
+   `$npm install`

+2. start application
+   `$npm start`

 # Checklist

 ## Application Setup

-- [ ] Is the application easy to install and start?
+- [x] Is the application easy to install and start?
-- [ ] Does the application include README with clear installation and launch instructions?
+- [x] Does the application include README with clear installation and launch instructions?

 ## Main Page

-- [ ] Does the main page show three categories (or “bookshelves”) for books (currently reading, want to read, and read)?
+- [x] Does the main page show three categories (or “bookshelves”) for books (currently reading, want to read, and read)?
-- [ ] Does the main page allow users to move books between shelves?
+- [x] Does the main page allow users to move books between shelves?
-- [ ] Does information persist between page refreshes?
+- [x] Does information persist between page refreshes?

 ## Search Page